-Everett man arrested after failing to appear at sentencing for 1980s blaze that killed firefighter
+Man who skipped sentencing in 80s fatal arson arrested

 Superior Court Judge David Kurtz had allowed Nash to remain free without bail on a promise to attend his next court hearing.
 Kurtz approved a bench warrant for Nash’s arrest after he didn’t show up.

-A new sentencing date has been tentatively set for Thursday.
+A new sentencing date has been tentatively set for next Thursday.
 Prosecutors said they may seek additional prison time.